 How to Cancel/Get Rid of a Holiday Inn Club Vacation Timeshare

 Even if you don’t own a Holiday Inn Vacation Club timeshare, you may be familiar with Intercontinental Hotel Group PLC, better known as IHG.
 Though its history began with hotels, many timeshare companies now work with IHG to help customers exchange their points between different resorts.
 It is indeed possible to cancel or get rid of an HICV timeshare.
-We suggest you read this article for more information on Holiday Inn’s timeshare division.
+We suggest you read this article for more information on Holiday Inn’s timeshare division in order to explore cancellation of your timeshare.
 This hospitality giant has been in business for over over 200 years.
 It has held a strategic presence in the timeshare market since 2008.
+This article will help your understanding of how to get out of a Holiday Inn Timeshare in 2023.
+Holiday Inn is one of the most frequently bought timeshares, trailing only the cancellations of Wyndham timeshares.

 Kemmons Wilson founded Holiday Inn in 1952.
 After building his company for almost three decades, Mr. Wilson came out of retirement in 1982 to found Orange Lake Resorts.
 2008 saw the inception of the Holiday Inn Club Vacations brand, a joint venture between Orange Lake Resorts and IHG.
 This was both companies’ debut into the timeshare industry.
 Orange Lake also bought Silverleaf Resorts in 2015, further expanding IHG’s resort network.
 Tom Nelson has served as Orange Lake’s CEO since 2017.
 The Wilson family still privately owns and operates Holiday Inn.